laravel/docs/queries.md

 #### Cross Join Statement

-To perform a "cross join" use the `crossJoin` method.
-The argument passed to the `crossJoin` method is the name of the table you wish to cross join to.
+To perform a "cross join" use the `crossJoin` method with the name of the table you wish to cross join to.
 Cross joins generate a cartesian product between the first table and the joined table:

     $users = DB::table('sizes')
                 ->crossJoin('colours')